usmanhameed2017/Node-JS/Lecture-63/Theory.md

-# 💳 STRIPE PAYMENT GATEWAY INEGRATION
+# 💳 STRIPE PAYMENT GATEWAY INTEGRATION

 **Stripe** is a powerful and developer-friendly payment processing platform that enables businesses to securely accept online payments.
 It supports multiple payment methods, including credit/debit cards, digital wallets (like Apple Pay and Google Pay), and various local payment options.